-The flowers unfurl on narrow, airy stems.
-After the first blooms begin to wane, you are best to cut the stems back, add some fertiliser and await the second round.
-But wait, there’s more, once the blooms have finished, they turn into handsome seed heads that mature to an attractive red-black shade into autumn.
+The flowers unfurl on narrow, airy stems and last for weeks.
+After the first blooms begin to wane, you are best to cut the stems back, add some fertiliser and water then await the second round.
+But wait, there’s more, once the blooms have finished, they turn into handsome seed heads that mature to an attractive red-black shade for autumn.

 Verbascums are commonly known as Mullein.
-These are biennial plants, the seeds are viable and should be allowed to fall to produce plants into the future or collected for sowing.
+These are short lived, evergreen perennials, the foliage disappearing only briefly in the coldest of climates.
+The seeds are viable and should be allowed to fall to produce plants into the future or collected for sowing or sharing.

 Supplied as: Pots